WojciechowskiPiotr/cml-terraform-converter/README.md

     pdm venv create
     pdm venv activate
     ```
-    You need to copy / paste the resulting string into your shell or use something like [direnv](https://direnv.net) to automate this.
+    Copy / paste the resulting string into your shell or use something like [direnv](https://direnv.net) to automate this.

     > **Note:** Creation of the venv is only needed once, activation whenever you want to work with the venv!
 4. Install dependencies